SABS-R3-Epidemiology/epicluster/README.md

 ## Installation

-The package is installable via `pip`:
+Local copies of the package files are installable via `pip`:

 ```bash
 pip install -e .